The Renewable Heat Incentive (RHI)

-The Department for Business, Energy and Industrial Strategy have introduced SEG in place of the Feed-In-Tariff which closed in April 2019.
-This guarantee pays households for any excess renewable electricity they generate but do not use themselves.
+The Department for Business, Energy and Industrial Strategy introduced SEG in place of the Feed-In-Tariff (which closed in April 2019).
+This guarantee pays households for any excess renewable electricity they generate but do not use.

 Eligilbity for SEG:

-For the resident to receive payments for their exports from the supplier providing the SEG tariff then they must meet the eligibility criteria, these are as follows:
+For the resident to receive payments for their exports from the supplier providing the SEG tariff then they must meet the eligibility criteria, these are on the Ofgem website.

-Resident should be aware that if they are currently in receipt of government support through the FiT scheme for existing systems then they will be ineligible for the SEG for said systems.
+Resident should be aware that if they are currently in receipt of government support through the FiT scheme for existing systems then they will be ineligible for the SEG for the same system.

 It should be noted that if a resident has an old/existing installation in place that receives FiT payments and then invests in a new eligible installation, they could receive SEG payments for this new eligible installation because it is separate to the old/existing system and this new system is not in receipt of FiT payments.

-Residents in receipt of RHI payments for technology such as solar thermal systems air/ground source heat pumps will not prevent an installation of technology such as solar voltaic and wind turbines from registering for the SEG and receiving SEG payments.
+Residents in receipt of RHI payments for technology such as solar thermal systems air/ground source heat pumps will not prevent an installation of technology such as solar photovoltaic, nor from registering for the SEG and receiving SEG payments.

 Residents that utilise storage devices can store their electricity from on-site generation (‘green electricity’) and can sell back when demand is higher to their supplier, generators can also do this with electricity from the grid (‘brown electricity’).